 Cuba is an archipelago of islands.
 The main island, also called Cuba, is the largest island in the Caribbean.
+When viewed from the air it resembles a crocodile, so it is also referred in Spanish as “El Crocodilo” or “El Caima.”
 It's surrounded by four smaller archipelagos.
 This is the second-most populous country in the Caribbean after Haiti, with over 11 million inhabitants.

-Cuba has been involved in a, perhaps surprisingly, broad range of military and humanitarian activities throughout both Africa and Asia.
+Voting in Cuba is legally mandatory.
+The literacy rate in Cuba is one of the highest in the world.
+And, Cuba has been involved in a, perhaps surprisingly, broad range of military and humanitarian activities throughout both Africa and Asia.
 People travel there for healthy treatments, which are well developed.
-However, this remains a single-party authoritarian regime where political opposition is not permitted.
+However, this remains a poor country and a single-party authoritarian regime where political opposition is not permitted.
 Reporters Without Borders has characterized Cuba as one of the worst countries in the world for press freedom.